Field theories, stable homotopy theory and Khovanov homology: Introduction

 Furthermore, a universal multimorphism

 maps, under \rref{eth11+}, into an equivalence \beg{eth112}{M_{X_1}\wedge_{k_\mc}\dots\wedge_{k_\mc}M_{X_n}\r M_{X_1\amalg\dots\amalg X_n}. } \end{theorem}

+{\bf Comments:} 1.
+By ``in a canonical way'', we mean that we have a specific construction in mind.
+It is given by the Elmendorf-Mandell construction.

-{\bf Comments:} The second statement requires some explanation.
+2. The second statement requires some explanation.
 What is relevant here is that we work in the category of symmetric spectra where we have a symmetric monoidal structure under which $E_\infty$ ring spectra are, by definition, precisely commutative monoids.
 For an $E_\infty$-ring spectrum $E$ in this category, the multicategory of $E$-modules is then a $\star$-category where $\star=\wedge_E$.
 The morphism \rref{eth112} is then the morphism whose existence is the defining property of the $\star$-structure.

-In view of this, it would be interesting to know if one could devise a construction where the map \rref{eth112} would be an isomorphism, i.e. such that our construction would be a $\star$-functor.
+In view of this, it would be interesting to know if one could devise a construction where the map \rref{eth112} would be an isomorphism instead of just an equivalence, i.e. such that our construction would be a $\star$-functor.
 Our construction does not give this, because the Elmendorf-Mandell machine does not give a $\star$-functor.
 We suspect that such a $\star$-functor might not exist.

 The main application we had in mind was refining Khovanov ($sl_2$)-homology of links in $S^3$ to a $k$-module invariant where $k$ is connective $k$-theory.
 We hoped to achieve this by refining Khovanov's $1+1$-TQFT $\Lambda[x]$ into a $1+1$-modular functor valued in finite-dimensional $\C$-vector spaces on the oriented $1+1$-cobordism category $\mathcal{A}$.
 This turns out to be impossible, but we succeeded in constructing a modular functor on the $\star$-category $\mathcal{A}_{s}^{A}$ of spin $1+1$-cobordisms where the objects are antiperiodic $1$-manifolds.
+(For a detailed definition of $\mathcal{A}_{s}^{A}$, see Example \ref{sscobord}.
+For an explanation why $\mathcal{A}_{s}^{A}$ is needed instead of $\mathcal{A}$, see Section \ref{sec32}.)
 It therefore came as a surprise when the spin-structure dropped out in the end, and we were able to use this construction to define a $k$-theory lift of Khovanov homology on links without spin structure.
 We then thought that there must be a geometric guiding principle which explains this simplification.